0x00f00bar/webcrawlerGo/README.md

     -baseurl string
         Absolute base URL to crawl (required).
         E.g. <http/https>://<domain-name>
+    -date string
+        Cut-off date upto which the latest crawled pages will be saved to disk.
+        Format: YYYY-MM-DD.
+Applicable only with 'save' flag.
+        (default "2024-10-09")
     -days int
         Days past which monitored URLs should be updated (default 1) -db-dsn string
         PostgreSQL DSN (required)
+    -db2disk
+        Use this flag to write the latest crawled content to disk.
+        Customise using arguments 'path' and 'date'.
+        Crawler will exit after saving to disk.
     -idle-time string
         Idle time after which crawler quits when queue is empty.
         Min: 1s (default "10s")
     -ignore string
-        Comma ',' seperated string of url paths to ignore.
+        Comma ',' seperated string of url patterns to ignore.
     -murls string
         Comma ',' seperated string of marked url paths to save/update.
         When empty, crawler will update monitored URLs from the model.
     -n int
-        Number of crawlers to invoke (default 10) -req-delay string
+        Number of crawlers to invoke (default 10) -path string
+        Output path to save the content of crawled web pages.
+        Applicable only with 'save' flag. (default "./OUT/2024-10-10_19-40-41") -req-delay string
         Delay between subsequent requests.
         Min: 1ms (default "50ms")